Deltares/Wflow.jl/docs/src/intro/use_cases.md

 to provide boundary conditions for a fast and detailed flood inundation model (SFINCS).
 The domain of the flood model covers the entire North and East Coast of Australia.
 Although many gauging stations are available to provide real-time information, many rivers are not covered.
-For these locations, Wflow\_sbm models are used to provide this real-time information.
+For these locations, wflow\_sbm models are used to provide this real-time information.
 Additionally, these models are used to provide projections for potential future scenarios.
 Using the HydroMT library, all wflow\_sbm models were automatically built.
 The high level of flexibility in spatial and temporal resolution, combined with the physics-based nature